 When I’m burned once by someone, either legitimately or perceived, I build a brick wall.
 A big one.
 And I want nothing to do with them.

-Like all things eventually, a great realization came over me today.
+Like all things, eventually, a great realization came over me today.

 I don’t know what your mistakes are.
 But do you have one that you tend to repeat?
-And then you find yourself sitting there wondering why the hell you made the same mistake once again.
+And then you find yourself sitting there wondering why the hell you made the same mistake once again?
 I don’t mean to go all preachy preacher on you.
 But I know the Bible even addresses it.
 The book of Hebrews speaks of the “sin that so easily entangles us.”
-I take that to mean that one thing that keeps showing up and can so easily conquer you.
+So I take that to mean that one thing that keeps showing up and can so easily conquer you.

 So, today I had a little talk with God.
 I asked why do you always forgive me?
 I think it’s easy to want to beat ourselves up.
 I’m really good at that.
 It’s my go-to stance.
 Then I’ll work on telling myself all the reasons I don’t deserve anything better.
 And then it came to me.
 That clear voice of God.
-Who says, I love you unconditionally, and will always give you better than you think you “deserve”.
+Who says, I love you unconditionally and will always give you better than you think you “deserve”.
 It’s forgiveness.
-And it’s grace.
+And its grace.
 And that’s a concept that alludes me most all the time.

 Now don’t get me wrong.
 I truly believe we experience natural consequences for our decisions.
 I think God allows that, but I also think He protects us from even ourselves at times.
 He gives us better than we deserve.

 Then the second part of the whole lesson came.
-God letting me know I need to do the same.
+God is letting me know I need to do the same.

 But for those who are actively out to get me or hurt me.
-Or for those who I feel like have betrayed me somehow, I wish for nothing more but for them to finally get what they deserve.
+Or for those who I feel have betrayed me somehow, I wish for nothing more but for them to finally get what they deserve.
 Or what I think they deserve.

 And that’s where the math never adds up.
-We can’t live our lives hoping we don’t get what we deserve all the while wishing everyone else does.
+We can’t live our lives hoping we don’t get what we deserve, all the while wishing everyone else does.

 However, this is where God comes in again.
-He has the capability of removing our defects, when we ask and when we allow it.
+He has the capability of removing our defects when we ask and when we allow it.
 And not wanting to forgive certain people is certainly a defect.
-I think all I can do is to pray for the strength and grace to be changed.
+I think all I can do is pray for the strength and grace to be changed.

 One of the biggest things in the middle of all of it, and maybe it’s just how life is in general, I’m grateful.
 I’m grateful for all the times I’ve been forgiven and all the times I’ve been cut some slack.
 I’m grateful that it’s okay to be human at times and make mistakes and learn from them.
-And I’m grateful for a God who allows me to get it wrong a bazillion times, before I finally get it right.
+And I’m thankful for a God who allows me to get it wrong a bazillion times before I finally get it right.

 9 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 2 Corinthians 12:9